Rodolfo Castro Player Props: Pirates vs. Cardinals

-Rodolfo Castro -- 1-for-3 in his most recent game -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Steven Matz on the hill, on April 15 at 2:15 PM ET.
+Rodolfo Castro -- 3-for-5 with a double and two RBI in his most recent game -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Miles Mikolas on the mound, on April 16 at 2:15 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Cardinals.
+He strung together three hits (going 3-for-5 with a double and two RBI) in his most recent appearance against the Cardinals.

 Rodolfo Castro Game Info & Props vs. the Cardinals